The Loop Explained

 Using multiple channels to increase attendance and revenue

-Implementation strategies will keep the loyalty loop for culture an effective idea if we can find optimal ways to build more transactions with existing customers and find new customers, audiences and communities to serve.
+The loyalty loop for culture has the potential to be a powerful conceptual model if we can build optimal channels and pathways to build trusting relationships with existing customers and find new customers, audiences, and the communities we serve.

 At the Backus-Page House Museum, a team of innovative seasonal and permanent staff have been active and creative in creating posts to support the museum’s goals.
 There are many examples of posts on social media – Instagram, Tiktok, Facebook and Twitter:

-The Backus Page team produced in-classroom activity kits and online virtual educational programming for 2022-23.
+Our firm worked with The Backus Page team to produce in-classroom activity kits and online virtual educational programming for 2022-23.